fmhy/edit/Beginners-Guide.md

 ### Torrenting

 !!!warning Torrenting can get you in trouble with your ISP, so make sure to use a [VPN](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/adblock-vpn-privacy#wiki_.25BA_vpn).
-Most VPNs offer a killswitch to prevent data leaks, but it's much more effective to [bind your VPN to your client](https://redd.it/ssy8vv), preventing it from connecting at all unless your VPN is on.
+Most VPNs offer a killswitch to prevent data leaks, but you should also [bind your VPN to your client](https://redd.it/ssy8vv), preventing it from connecting at all unless your VPN is on.

 **[qBittorrent](https://www.qbittorrent.org/) / [Transmission](https://transmissionbt.com/) / [Deluge](https://www.deluge-torrent.org/) / [Remote Torrenting](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/torrent#wiki_.25B7_remote_torrenting)** - Torrent clients
 **[RuTracker](https://rutracker.org/)** / [Wiki](http://rutracker.wiki/) / [Rules](https://rutracker.org/forum/viewtopic.php?t=1045) - Torrent video, audio, games, software & more / Only download from reputable users